What the FDA Panel's Endorsement of Moderna Booster Shots Means and What's Next

 Here's what you should know:

-Who would be eligible for Moderna booster shots once they are authorized?
+Who would be eligible for J&J booster shots once they are authorized?

-The health advisers to the FDA debated if millions of Americans who received Moderna vaccinations should get a booster shot -- this time, using half the original dose.

-U.S. officials stress that the priority is to get shots to the 66 million unvaccinated Americans who are eligible for immunization -- those most at risk as the extra-contagious delta variant of the coronavirus has burned across the country.
+The panel backed boosters for anyone who received the J&J vaccine, which is authorized for people 18 and older, marking a shift from what the group recommended for both Pfizer and Moderna.

 The final go-ahead is not expected for at least another week.